 What could be more exciting to a child than stroking a baby elephant, feeding a giraffe, watching lions rest after a meal, spotting your first leopard, learning how to make fire, rafting along a scenic river, accomplishing your first waterski, catching your first fish, following game across the savannah with a warrior as your friend… these are the joys of an ‘old fashioned’ yet exciting childhood.

-Kenya is the best African destination for family holidays because of our welcome approach to children of all ages – with specific accommodation designed for families, fun child-friendly activities, cultural interaction.
+Kenya and Tanzania are amongst the best African destinations for family holidays because of our welcome approach to children of all ages – with specific accommodation designed for families, fun child-friendly activities, cultural interaction.

 Young Children up to 5 Years